solv-finance/paymaster-management-system/proposal/Paymaster Management System based on ERC-3525.md

 ## ****Budget****

+> Requested grant amount and how this will be used ：

+35.25 K USD

 > Please provide an requested amount and outline of how the grant will be used.
 A detailed budget proposal would be helpful and some item you could include are:

-Requested grant amount and how this will be used ：35.25 K USD

 - Principle Researchers Costs